FirstStepNYC (Department of Education and Administration for Children’s Services)

 Young Men's Initiative (Office of the Deputy Mayor for Health and Human Services)

 Launched in August 2011, the Young Men’s Initiative (YMI) is a cross-agency effort to connect black and Latino young men to educational, employment, and mentoring opportunities across more than a dozen city agencies, and tackle the broad challenges slowing the advancement of this population.
-The City will invest a combination of public and private funds, totaling $43 million annually, to support new programs and policies designed to address disparities between young black and Latino men and their peers across numerous outcomes related to education, health, employment, and the criminal justice system.
-These programs and policies will break down barriers to success and help young black and Latino men achieve their professional, educational, and personal goals.
+The City is investing a combination of public and private funds to support new programs and policies designed to address disparities between young black and Latino men and their peers across numerous outcomes related to education, health, employment, and the criminal justice system.
+These programs and policies break down barriers to success and help young black and Latino men achieve their professional, educational, and personal goals.

 Learn more about this program on the Young Men's Initiative website.